eddiethedean/mock-spark/docs/guides/threading.md

 # Threading Support

-Mock-Spark's Polars backend is **thread-safe by design**, eliminating threading issues that were present with DuckDB.
+Sparkless's Polars backend is **thread-safe by design**, eliminating threading issues that were present with DuckDB.
 Polars uses Rayon (Rust's data parallelism library) internally, making it safe for concurrent operations.

 ## Thread Safety with Polars